 He was soon signed by the seminal jungle/drum and bass label Certificate 18 (C18) where he released as Klute his first 12” followed by 2 personal albums (Casual Bodies and Fear Of People) and more than a dozen of singles and eps on C18.
 In the meantime, he was also recording material under different monikers for other labels.

-In 2001, his contract with Certificate 18 expired and Withers decided that it was high time he launched his own imprint to release his music.
-Receiving a help in the community grant from Sir Alan Sugar, Commercial Suicide was born.
+In 2001, his contract with Certificate 18 expired and Withers decided that it was high time he launched his own imprint to release his music and Commercial Suicide was born.
 Initially set to cater for Klute’s own material, soon became obvious the need to foster a creative home for other artists too.
 To the time of writing Commercial Suicide has released 67 singles and eps, 12 albums and compilations, as well as a string of digital and limited edition releases growing stronger and stronger.
 The label’s roster is enviable to say the least, with established artists as well as upcoming talents from around the globe (Amit, Break, Digital, Spirit, Calibre, Hive, SKC, Nymfo, Gridlok, Tactile, D Kay, Silent Witness, S.P.Y., Dub Phizix, Beta 2, Zero T, Trei, Dose, Mindscape, The Upbeats, Ill Skillz, Chris Su among others).

 On Commercial Suicide, Klute has already released four personal albums: